sosnus/iot-tul/docs/spam/index1.md

-# ttn-tul-dashboard
+# TEMP <Name>
-# Welcome to ttn-tul-dashboard documentation
+## Whole solution (frontend, backend, firmware, documentation, other information)

 ## About project
-Our project will be used to...

-## Authors
+Our project can help students prepare their first Internet of Things solution

 * PODZIAL DOKUMENTACJI